oscar-99/ml-tweezers/README.md

 ## Results

-- Breakthrough in using multiple force axes
-To help with

 ### Preliminary Testing and Iterative Generation

 The first step was to do some short preliminary runs and test the iterative method for building up the dataset.
 The base dataset 15000 points distributed in a 40 by 40 grid (see data section for details) covering the space $n = (1.5, 1.7)$ and $r = (0.4, 0.6)$.
 A preliminary model (model A) was trained for 100 epochs on this dataset as a baseline.
 The error from this training was then inspected to diagnose 'problem' areas.
 In these areas more points will be added.
 The results of this run are shown below: